OnlpLab/RVS/README.md

 # Rendezvous (RVS): A Novel Dataset for Spatial Allocentric Reasoning

+Rendezvous (RVS) is a corpus for executing navigation instructions and resolving spatial descriptions based on maps.
+The task is to follow geospatial instructions given in colloquial language based on a dense urban map.

+The details of the corpus and task are described in: [Where Do We Go from Here?
+Multi-scale Allocentric Relational Inference from Natural Spatial Descriptions] (https://arxiv.org/pdf/2402.16364.pdf).

 ## Data

 The navigation instructions can be found in this repository -  [here](https://github.com/OnlpLab/RVS/tree/main/dataset) or can be downloaded from HuggingFace - [here](https://huggingface.co/datasets/tzufi/RVS/)